-- Starting August 9, 2021, all individuals are required to wear masks indoors, except when dining or in a personal residence hall room or office.
+- All individuals are required to wear masks indoors on campus, except when dining or in a personal residence hall room or office (as of Fall 2021).

-- Starting Fall 2021, all classrooms will return to their original capacities.
+- All classrooms have returned to their original capacities for the Fall 2021 semester.
 This permits all classes and activities to return to being in-person if they so desire.

 - Continuing international students may take as many online classes as needed to make a full course load.
 Students should consult the course catalog to see course availabilities.

 The Biden Administration issued new regulations affecting international students starting on November 08, 2021.

 - Vaccinations – Starting on November 08th, all students traveling to the US must be fully vaccinated.
 This means that if you are going home for winter break, then you must be fully vaccinated if you wish to return to Truman to continue your studies.

 - Which Vaccinations? – Vaccinations that have been approved by the FDA and by the WHO for Emergency Use are acceptable.
 This includes the Pfizer, Moderna, Johnson & Johnson, AstraZeneca, and Sinopharm vaccinations.
 Click here for a complete list.